-The Boeing 737-700 has 143 seats, and it accounts for more than 60% of Southwest Airlines’ fleet.
+The Boeing 737-700 has 143 seats, and it accounts for 60% of Southwest Airlines’ fleet.
 Each seat has a width of 17 inches and a pitch of 31 inches.

 The Best Seats on Southwest Airlines

 These tips have been collected from countless flights on Southwest Airlines.
-Keep in mind that since Southwest Airlines has open seating, a specific seat is never guaranteed — not even if you have an A1 boarding position (the flight could have passengers that are staying on the aircraft from the previous flight)!
+Keep in mind that since Southwest Airlines has open seating, a specific seat is never guaranteed — not even if you have an A1 boarding position.
+The flight could have passengers that are staying on the aircraft from the previous flight!

-The Best Seats If You’re Flying With Young Kids
+The Best Seats if You’re Flying With Young Kids

 Flying with kids can be interesting.
 Even the most seasoned young travelers are prone to meltdowns and tantrums occasionally.
 If you’re flying with kids on Southwest, head to the back of the plane.
 You’ll want to do this for a few reasons.

-- Sitting in one of the very last rows will put you near the bathrooms and flight attendants.
-This can be crucial if you end up with a kid who’s sick, messy, or just “kind of” potty-trained!
+Sitting in one of the very last rows will put you near the bathrooms and flight attendants.
+This can be crucial if you end up with a kid who’s sick, messy, or just “kind of” potty-trained.

-If you’re tall, flying in economy can be pretty uncomfortable sometimes.
-The good news is that Southwest offers more legroom than most other domestic carriers.
+Everyone loves extra legroom on a flight and the good news is that Southwest offers more legroom than most other domestic carriers.

-The Money Seat is a window seat behind the exit row that doesn’t have any seat in front of it, giving you a ridiculous amount of legroom.
-It’ll be seat 12A on the Boeing 737-700 and seats 16A and 16F on the Boeing 737-800, and seats 16A and 16F on the Boeing 737 MAX 8.
+There is a window seat behind the exit row that doesn’t have any seat in front of it, giving you a ridiculous amount of legroom.
+It’ll be seat 12A on the Boeing 737-700, seats 16A and 16F on the Boeing 737-800, and seats 16A and 16F on the Boeing 737 MAX 8.

-These credit cards come with 4 upgraded boarding passes per year:
+These credit cards come with 4 Upgraded Boarding passes per year: